BlakeJC94/envy/README.md

 Inspired by the `poetry shell` and `aws-sso exec` commands, this command invokes a subshell and automatically sources `.venv/bin/activate` in the current directory (or searches for a valid venv up the directory tree, for the dozens of us who like using `git worktree`).
 Also enables creating venvs in one command as well.

-No more fumbling with `python -m venv .venv; source .venv/bin/activate`, ain't got time to hit all those keys!
+TLDR: Replace `$ python -m venv .venv; source .venv/bin/activate` with `$ envy`.
+No more fumbling with stupid typos, ain't got time to hit all those keys!
 I just want a shell that's ready to go!

 NOTE: This only supports `bash` at the moment.